-We are in full berry season right now and the markets are full of ripe red raspberries, plump blueberries, luscious blackberries and juicy strawberries.
-Besides keeping a bowl of sweetness on our desks to snack on, we have been cooking like crazy with them.
-I just love summer’s bounty; don’t you?
+It is full-on berry season right now, and the markets are overflowing with ripe red raspberries, plump blackberries and juicy strawberries.
+We cannot stop eating them and have been keeping bowl fulls on our desk for snacking during the day.
+I love summer’s bounty; don’t you?
 One of my favorite ways to use blackberries is this recipe for spicy blackberry sauce, it is perfect with all grilled meats and fish.

 Whole Foods recently invited us to join them for a summer berry kick-off.
 They supplied us with berries, and we invited a few friends over some fun.
 It was great fun to play an entire menu around different berries.

 Our main course was a grilled rack of lamb served with a savory berry sauce.
-The sauce was made with plump blackberries, shallots, ginger and Serrano chili to add a little heat.
+The sauce was made with plump blackberries, shallots, ginger, and Serrano chili to add a little heat.
 The sweet berries played along nicely with the Serrano chili and the smokey meat.
 Our friends were shocked that the sauce was made with berries as they had never thought to make a savory berry sauce.
-Along side the grilled lamb, we served an arugula salad which was dressed with toasted pecans, red onions and red raspberries; a sticky balsamic dressing coated eat tender bite.
-As well, the left-over berry sauce, made a great glaze.
+Alongside the grilled lamb, we served an arugula salad which was dressed with toasted pecans, red onions, and red raspberries; a sticky balsamic dressing coated to eat a tender bite.
+As well, the left-over berry sauce made a great glaze.
 I simply reheated it with some brown sugar and used it as a glaze over grilled chicken.
 Outstanding!

 For dessert, there was only one dish that would be perfect for the evening, our brown sugar pavlova with passionfruit and mixed berries.
 This is a favorite of ours to serve during summer dinner parties.
 It is light, and the slightly tart passionfruit goes really well with the sweet berries.
 As well it really WOWs your guests.